jksinton/nextcloud-docker-caddy/README.md

 # Domain Name

 This guide assumes you already have setup a domain name for your server.
-Consider seeing ```tmo1```'s guide [here](https://gist.github.com/tmo1/72a9dc98b0b6b75f7e4ec336cdc399e1) for setuping a domain name.
+Consider seeing ```tmo1```'s guide [here](https://gist.github.com/tmo1/72a9dc98b0b6b75f7e4ec336cdc399e1#domain-name) for one solution.

 # Install Docker